jangellx/MagicMirror/README.md

 # MagicMirror
-My variant of Michael Teeuw's Magic Mirror website
+My variant of Michael Teeuw's Magic Mirror project website files.

-If you're not familiar with the Magic Mirror project, Michael did a brilliant job building and documeting it on [his site](http://michaelteeuw.nl/tagged/magicmirror).
+If you're not familiar with the Magic Mirror project, Michael did a brilliant job building and documenting it on [his site](http://michaelteeuw.nl/tagged/magicmirror).
 Even better, he provided detailed instructions and all of his code so that you can build your own.

-I took that challenge and constructed my own bathroom Magic Mirror using a 32" LCD HDTV and a 31"x24" piece of two way glass, glueing the glass to the fromt of the case so that there is no border.
+I took that challenge and constructed my Magic Mirror for our bathroom using a 32" LCD HDTV and a 31"x24" piece of two way glass, glueing the glass to the fromt of the case so that there is no border.
 I also installed ShairPort so that Apple AirPlay can be used to play music through the TV's speakers.
 A bonus is that the warm LCD doesn't fog when used as a bathroom mirror.